Every Oscar Best Picture Winner Ranked—From Worst to Best

 60. American Beauty (1999)

-In the wake of allegations against Kevin Spacey, it’s admittedly difficult to watch American Beauty without your flesh crawling.
-To be fair, this tale of an ad exec’s infatuation with his teenage daughter’s best friend was creepy to begin with (that director Sam Mendes and writer Alan Ball excuse his desires by making sure to tell the audience the best friend is promiscuous doesn’t help matters).
-Certain aspects of American Beauty haven’t aged well, although Annette Bening’s performance remains a revelation, and the film’s depiction of high school romance still packs a punch.
+In the wake of allegations against Kevin Spacey, it’s admittedly difficult to watch American Beauty.
+To be fair, this tale of an ad exec’s infatuation with his teenage daughter’s best friend was always uncomfortable to begin with—that screenwriter Alan Ball excuses his character’s unlawful desires by making sure to tell the audience the best friend is promiscuous doesn’t help matters.
+Certain aspects of American Beauty haven’t aged well, although Annette Bening’s performance remains a revelation.

 What Should Have Won Best Picture: The Sixth Sense